patrick-kidger/equinox/docs/pattern.md

 ```
 In this case `B()` calls `A.__init__` and this then fails to call `AA.__init__`.
 Co-operative multiple inheritance only works if everyone, well, co-operates.

 Even if everyone wants to do their best, there is another issue.
-When writing `super().__init__`, it isn't actually know what method is being called -- as above, `super()` could be pointing at almost any class at all.
+When writing `super().__init__`, it isn't actually known what method is being called -- as above, `super()` could be pointing at almost any class at all.
 This actually means that it's not possible to know what arguments to pass to `super().__init__`!
 "Only use keyword arguments" is the closest to a resolution that this issue has, and it's still fragile.

 In contrast, our no-overriding and abstract-or-final rules means that we never come across this scenario.
 We always know precisely what is being called.